-- Our systems which support safeguarding, including the staff Code of Conduct and Whistleblowing Policy and the role of the designated safeguarding lead (DSL) - The early help process and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment

-- The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), FGM and radicalisation The Prevent Duty.
+- Our systems which support safeguarding, including this child protection and safeguarding policy the staff Code of Conduct and Whistleblowing Policy and the role of the designated safeguarding lead (DSL) and deputies (DDSL), the behaviour policy, and the safeguarding response to children who go missing from education - The early help process and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), FGM and radicalisation The Prevent Duty.

-Section 12 and Appendix 4 of this policy outline in more detail how staff are supported to do this.
+Section 13 and Appendix 3 of this policy outlines in more detail how staff are supported to do this.